 It’s always a little annoying when you’ve made a glass of juice and it comes out a little bit warm.

-It’s just not the same as a cool crisp glass of juice that’s come out the fridge.
+It’s just not the same as a cool, crisp, fresh juice that’s come out of the fridge.

 You’re much better off making your juice and then adding ice cubes if you want to cool it down.